ViacheslavDobriy/Seminar-13-12-2021/Readme.md

-# Instruction for Git
+# Instruction for begginers how to work in Git

 ## What is Git?

 Git is one of realization System Control Versions.
-It is the most famous realization in the world/
+It is the most famous realization in the world.

 ## Prepairing repository

 For creating repository we need to run command